TobiasHoll/powerline/README.md

 * `attrs` is now optional, i.e., it can be omitted
 * `click` is a new optional field to configure the behavior of a highlight group on a click.
  Where `click` is a drictionary mapping the values `left`, `right`, `middle`, `scroll up` or `scroll down` to a string to be executed by a shell.
-(Currently only the lemonbar binding supports this and only if it is run with the `--clicks` flag.)
+(Currently only the lemonbar binding supports this.
+You can disable clicks via the `no_clicks` flag.)
  Further, the string to be executed may contain a placeholder for the segment's content.
 This placeholder uses python's `string.format` syntax.
+* You may pass an `alt_output` flag to `powerline-lemonbar`, then it uses the `-O` flag for setting the output for the bar.
+(Use this together with the `bar_command` flag to use custom bar forks.)
 * The colors in `fg` and `bg` can be specified directly through hex values using `0x` as a prefix (`0xRRGGBB` or `0xAARRGGBB`).
 These hex values will be translated back into xterm color indices whenever possible.

 Examples